Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 token - JWT token to authorize your access to media.
 How to generate appropriate token will be explained below.

-6. Now media can be played
+6. Now media can be played.

 ## PlayReady DRM
 PlayReady DRM technology can be used on Edge browser on Windows.
 More details about it you can read here https://learn.microsoft.com/en-us/playready/overview/overview.

 1. Create Content Key Policy with PlayReady option.
+Set appropriate Issuer, Audience and KeyValue(Base64-encoded string).
+Additional claims cam be added in RequiredClaims array if needed.
 ```JSON
 {
     "properties": {